scvalex/ltc/docs/presentation/presentation.md

 \begin{itemize}

-\item Other data stores generally use of two processes for data replication.
+\item Other data stores generally use of two mechanisms for data replication.
 They first is usually called ``clustering''.

 \item The idea is that you start both nodes in the same state.
 Here,